China tells US to 'think deeply' about slowing ties - ExBulletin

 China tells US to ‘think deeply’ about slowing ties

-BEIJING (AP) China’s foreign minister told the U.S. ambassador on Monday that Washington was responsible for the slowdown in relations between the two countries and needed to think deeply before relations could return to a healthy path, a source said. responsible.
+BEIJING — China’s foreign minister told the U.S. ambassador on Monday that Washington was responsible for deteriorating relations between the two countries and needed to think deeply before relations could return to a healthy path, an official said.

 Qin Gangs’ comments follow a suspension of serious dialogue on a range of issues between the world’s largest economies, growing at odds over tariffs, Washington’s attempts to deprive China of technology China’s edge and claims to self-government in Taiwan and large parts of the South and East China Seas.

-Note: This story has been edited to correct the name of the Chinese Foreign Ministry spokesperson from Mao Ning to Wang Wenbin.